 When the fiber coil is at rest, the two light waves interfere constructively at the detector and a maximum signal is produced at the demodulator.
-When the coil rotates, the two light waves take different optical paths that depend on the rotation rate.
+When the coil rotates, the two light waves take different optical path lengths that depend on the rotation rate.
 The phase difference between the two waves varies the intensity at the detector and provides information on the rotation rate.
-SLED

-Fig. 11 Generic setup of a fiber optic gyroscope (FOG).
+Fig. 1 Generic setup of a fiber optic gyroscope (FOG).

-The key requirements for fiber optic gyroscopes are typically low cost, reduced form factor, low power consumption, long-term stability and high reliability.
+The key requirements for Fiber Optic Gyroscopes are typically low cost, reduced form factor, low power consumption, long-term stability and high reliability.
 In the past, wavelength stability over time was a major drawback of semiconductor based broadband light sources like SLEDs compared with fiber-based light sources such as erbium-doped fiber-amplifiers.

-Examples of such products include uncooled free-space or fiber-coupled 820-nm SLEDs (EXS8310 or EXS8305, ) as well as cooled or uncooled transceiver modules with an integrated beam splitter and a receiver photodiode .
+Examples of such products include Uncooled Free-Space SLEDs and Cooled & Uncooled Fiber-Coupled SLEDs ) as well as Cooled or Uncooled transceiver modules with an integrated beam splitter and a receiver photodiode .
 SLED-Transceivers are particularly interesting when realized with a polarization-maintaining (PM) fiber output as they can be directly coupled to the fiber loop of the FOG, avoiding the complexity of realizing a PM fiber coupler.